zevenet/zproxy/README.md

 	Start zproxy with this service disabled (1) or enabled (0).
 If started as disabled, the service can be later enabled with zproxyctl (8).

-- **Cache**

-	Directives enclosed between a Cache and the following End directives enable and define an HTTP1.1 Cache mechanism and its behaviour for the current Service.
-See below for details.

 - **BackEnd**

 	Directives enclosed between a BackEnd and the following End directives define a single back-end server (see below for details).
 You may define multiple back-ends per service, in which case zproxy will attempt to load-balance between them.